alpcihan/carve/README.md

 Example source file `voxel-carving.cpp` with `main` function is located under [./examples/voxel-carving.cpp](./examples/voxel-carving.cpp).
 In order to create the executable ensure that `example-voxel-carving` is set as the startup project and cmake option `CARVE_BUILD_EXAMPLES` is not disabled.

-The generated executable creates a point cloud and ray-marched mesh under the root directory from a *chessboard* ([chessboard.mp4](./resources/chessboard.mp4)) calibration video and a scene with a target object on an *ArUco Board* ([dragon.mp4](./resources/dragon.mp4)) for the pose estimation.
+The generated executable creates a point cloud and mesh under the root directory from a *chessboard* ([chessboard.mp4](./resources/chessboard.mp4)) calibration video and a scene with a target object on an *ArUco Board* ([dragon.mp4](./resources/dragon.mp4)) for the pose estimation.

 ## Dependencies
 - CMake 3.25.1